johanix/draft-johani-tld-zone-pipeline/draft-johani-tld-zone-pipeline.md

   been modified during signing is most efficiently fullfilled by computing the ZONEMD checksum on the unsigned data after signing (i.e. the signed zone modulo the DNSSEC related records DNSKEY, RRSIG.
-NSEC, NSEC3, NSEC3PARAM, CDS, and CDNSKEY) and comparing that to the ZONEMD checksum for the corresponding unsigned zone.
+NSEC, NSEC3, NSEC3PARAM, apex CDS and CDNSKEY) and comparing that to the ZONEMD checksum for the corresponding unsigned zone.

 * The ZONEMD checksums need to be stored outside the zone pipeline,